Ritabrata-Chakraborty/Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-# 🚀 Exploring AI, Robotics & Beyond
+Hey there! :wave:

-Hey there!
 I’m **Ritabrata Chakraborty**, a final-year student at **BITS Pilani**, majoring in Mechanical Engineering with a Minor in Data Science.
 My tech journey started in high school with game development, and that spark has evolved into a full-blown passion for **AI, machine learning, and robotics**.

 Currently, I’m working at **Uber** as an ML Research Engineer, building **foundation models** that power autonomous vehicle annotation systems.
 Along the way, I’ve explored **computer vision, UAV navigation, multi-robot coordination, synthetic data generation, and uncertainty-guided path planning** — always striving to bridge cutting-edge research with real-world impact.